almandin/ntdsdotsqlite/sql_model.md

 This table stores user accounts (object class `Person`).
 It has the following columns:

 - `id` (INTEGER): The identifier of the object in the NTDS databse (Ex.
 2042).
+- `encrypted_nthash` (BLOB): The encrypted NT hash as a binary blob.
-- `nthash` (BLOB or TEXT): The NT Hash (NTLM hash) of the account as a string if the SYSTEM hive is provided or the encrypted BLOB representing it (Ex.
-'31d6cfe0d16ae931b73c59d7e0c089c0' or binary data...).
+- `nthash` (TEXT): The NT Hash (NTLM hash) of the account as a string if the SYSTEM hive is provided else None (Ex.
+'31d6cfe0d16ae931b73c59d7e0c089c0').
+- `encrypted_lmhash` (BLOB): The encrypted LM hash as a binary blob.
-- `lmhash` (BLOB or TEXT): The LM hash of the account as a string if the SYSTEM hive is provided or the encrypted BLOB representing it (Ex. 'aad3b435b51404eeaad3b435b51404ee' or binary data...).)
+- `lmhash` (TEXT): The LM hash of the account as a string if the SYSTEM hive is provided else None (Ex. 'aad3b435b51404eeaad3b435b51404ee').)
 - `UAC` (INTEGER): The user account control value as an integer (Ex.
 4260352).
 - `description` (TEXT): The description of the account (Ex.
 'Built-in account for guest access to the computer/domain').
 - `lastLogonTimestamp` (INTEGER): Timestamp **as a datetime representation** of the last time the account was used.